sysbio-unam/GAFerm/README.md

 ![Alt text](readme_files/data_format.PNG)

 ## User interface
-You can access to the web application in the following [link](https://juanmanuelgutierrezg.shinyapps.io/GAFerm/)
+You can access the web application in the following [link](https://juanmanuelgutierrezg.shinyapps.io/GAFerm/)

 ### Simulation section
 The simulation section allows you to use seven different models and modify their kinetic and operation parameters.
 This is a useful tool when you are trying to understand the differences between the models and evaluate the effect of each parameter in the model.